avdan-ascic/library/README.md

  To use the code effectively, follow these steps:

 - Place your Excel file (LibraryData.xlsx) containing the data you want to seed in the specified path (./src/data/LibraryData.xlsx).
-- Install the required packages (read-excel-file/node and sharp) using the following commands: npm install read-excel-file/node sharp.
+- Install the required packages (read-excel-file and sharp) using the following commands: npm install read-excel-file sharp .
 - Include the seedData function from the provided code in your application, and call it to start seeding data.
-The seedData function uses the       read-excel-file/node package to read Excel sheets and sharp for image processing.
+The seedData function uses the       read-excel-file package to read Excel sheets and sharp for image processing.

 ## Environment Variables